bertrandclim/3S-GEOPROF-COMB/README.md

 ## Contents
 ### `/examples`
 Example Jupyter notebook showing how to work with the data product (`brief_intro.ipynb`).
+Click "launch binder" to explore this notebook.

 ### `/src`
 Codebase used to produce the product by processing along-track (level 2) input data.
 See `/src/README.md` for more details.